martinosorb/herding-spikes/interpolatingDetection/Readme.md

 ## Implementation

-The online detection will produce a single text file containing (integers arranged in three columns) channel ids, time stamps (in units of frames) and amplitudes (in units of v/64).

-Some parameters can be adjusted by the experimenter.
-The repolarization threshold ensures that the measured voltage goes back towards baseline.
-At least one frame during the maximum width of the spike should be larger than that value.
-Note, however, that this can be strongly distorted by noise and therefore one should not use a high value here.
+The interpolating detection creates 6 output files, one of which contains parameters used (_info.txt), one for global voltage fluctuations (_avg.txt), two files for spikes (real (_spikes.txt) and virtual (_spikesX.txt) channels) and two files for cut-outs (_shapes.txt,_shapesX.txt).
+It is not required to set a minimum width and averaged amplitude for spikes here, as the detection uses averages over 3 frames.
+Additionally, the trigger for recalibrations of the electrodes can be recorded if provided, to remove potential artifacts.

-The output from the spike detection is then read and processed by the PYTHON tools provided in [postProcessing](../postProcessing).
+The output is then read and processed by the PYTHON tools provided in [postProcessing](../postProcessing).